Replicated tables

 ]

-# You can see that the flushed_row_count and current_replication_row_index values are the same, i.e. both replicas are fully replicated.
+# You can see that the flushed_row_count and current_replication_row_index values are the same, which means that both replicas have been fully replicated.